rollswan-acebedo/centralized-attachment/README.md

     $this->storeAttachment(
-        $file, // This is for the attach file or generated file 'folder-name', // Attach file will store in the /storage/app/<folder-name>
-        'App\Models\ModelName', // Owner Model
+        $file, // This is for the attach file or generated file 'folder-name', // Attach file will store in the /storage/app/<folder-name> (for s3, bucket-name/<folder-name>) 'App\Models\ModelName', // Owner Model
         $model->id, // Owner Model ID
         'png', // Optional Param, To check whether the attach file is coming from file upload or generated file.
 Note: Set this file extension name argument if the attach file is generated/created file